Make this simple weeknight pasta when you have a bounty of summer squash. With just 10 ingredients, it's fresh, bright & satisfying.

 You still have tons of zucchini right?
 Ok, I thought so, just checking.
-If you don’t (hi, Australia!), you can use this recipe as a template for whatever vegetable you do have (ie. broccoli would be delicious here).
-It’s a straight-forward simple pasta recipe – perfect for highlighting a special seasonal ingredient.
+This summer squash pasta recipe should be next on your to-make list.
+It’s a straight-forward, simple dish – perfect for highlighting a special seasonal ingredient like summer squash.

-My zucchini and yellow squash were on the small side, so I sliced them into thin little coins and paired them with orecchiette pasta.
-I like how the shape of the squash and the shape of the pasta are somewhat similar.
+My zucchini and yellow summer squash were on the small side, so I sliced them into thin little coins and paired them with orecchiette pasta.
+I like how the shape of the summer squash and the shape of the pasta are somewhat similar.
 It makes for a nice “easy-to-get-it-all-on-your-fork” sort of texture.

 - 3 small summer squash (or 2 medium)

-- 8 oz. dry orecchiette pasta
+- 8 ounces orecchiette pasta

-- 1 clove garlic, minced
+- 1 garlic clove, minced

 - 1 teaspoon finely chopped rosemary